zhartman86/MathfinderBot/README.md

  - —`Set` Set an active character.

-   -`char-name` the name of the character to set.
+   - `char-name` the name of the character to set.

- - —`New` Create a new character.
+ - — `New` Create a new character.

-   -`char-name` the name of the character to create.
+   - `char-name` the name of the character to create.

  - —`List` This will list any created characters you have.